AfricArxiv/hub-and-search-portal/README.md

 # server space requirements
 starting at XXX GB
-- provided by/via Ubuntu Net Alliance? / LIBSENSE? / other regional or pan-African entity?
+- provided by/via Ubuntu Net Alliance (?) / LIBSENSE (?) / TENET (?) / other regional or pan-African entity?

-## Languages
-- languages commonly spoken on the continet
-- machine translations with options/overlay interface to manually improve the text online (see www.GTranslate.io) // GoogleTranspate API
-- Language switch // editable by the users and admin

-## Server space
-Identify at least one (1) host institutions in each African region that can host the AfricArXiv database.
+Identify at least one (1) host institution in each African region that can host the AfricArXiv database.
 What capacity is needed in the beginning and projected over the next 3-5 years?